New banks see flaws in credit boost plan

 "We also believe that whilst the scheme may make lending to SMEs somewhat cheaper, we would caution against assuming that it will have a significant impact on overall lending volumes in the market," said Woodley.

-Project Merlin was aimed at the UK's leading banks, which include Barclays (BARC.L), HSBC (HSBA.L), and part state-owned lenders Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L).
+Project Merlin was aimed at the UK's leading banks, which include Barclays, HSBC, and part state-owned lenders Lloyds and Royal Bank of Scotland.

 Business groups have also complained that banks have tightened their lending terms, making it virtually impossible for small companies to get credit, and that the new scheme will not necessarily change that.